AN ABBREVIATED VERSION OF MEDITATION

 This is really all that is required in the 5-minute meditation.
 Keep it simple.
 This meditation can transform one’s life for the better, and it can be used for the rest of your life to make incremental improvements, or it can be there when you need some quiet, solitude and peace within.
 God is always there with you, closer than your breath.

 If at some point, you want to go deeper into the meditation experience, begin by reading An Overview.
 Scroll through the 4 stages of meditation and get an idea of how it progresses and what the goals are on each level.
-This meditation system follows the Way of Life as taught by Jesus Christ meaning that those who follow this path must gradually (through transformation) “die to who they think they are” so they can become who they truly are.
+This meditation system follows the Way of Life as taught by Jesus Christ meaning that those who follow this path must gradually (through transformation) “die to who they think they are” so they can become who they truly are (See: Initiations).

 Next: Stage 1 Meditation